-This event will feature the launch of two briefing papers on microclimates and overheating in temperate climates, bringing in panels of professionals from a variety of disciplines to consider the findings and implications for professional practice in the UK context.
-We will examine interacting consequences that arise from modern demands (e.g. increased density, increased floor area ratios, economic drivers), explore how resilience can be created and what this means for modifying existing cities, and showcase new knowledge and solutions.
-Respondents from government and practice are asked: How can we create and operationalise a resilient response?
+This event featured the launch of two briefing papers on microclimates and overheating in temperate climates, bringing in panels of professionals from a variety of disciplines to consider the findings and implications for professional practice in the UK context.
+We examined interacting consequences that arise from modern demands (e.g. increased density, increased floor area ratios, economic drivers), explored how resilience can be created and what this means for modifying existing cities, and showcased new knowledge and solutions.
+Respondents from government and practice were asked: How can we create and operationalise a resilient response?
 Which decisions take account of this?
 How can this be mainstreamed into professional practice?

 Opening remarks – Gemma Holmes, Senior Analyst in Adaptation, Climate Change Committee